lm2r/lmrun/README.md

 - No data lock-in: free or low-cost egress bandwidth for high throughput
 - Deploy on hyperscalers (AWS) for enterprise-grade integrations and services

-> Thanks to SkyPilot, LMRun delivers agile AI computing without a large idle cluster.
+> Thanks to SkyPilot, LMRun delivers agile AI computing.

 ## Quickstart
 1. Set up your [local environment](#local-environment).